AnthonyDickson/bacteria-project/README.md

 ## Gram-ness Classification
 Classifying gram-ness seems to alleviate the class imbalance problem encountered when classifying bacteria species.

 Overall, the classification scores for gram-ness were much better than the scores for species classification.
-Both the SVM and CNN models were able to achieve 98% (+/- 2~7%) accuracy on the log growth phase data.
+Many models were able to achieve 98% (+/- 2~7%) accuracy on the log growth phase data.